Built for Linux from the first commit

-Most cross-platform email clients arrive on Linux as a port, an afterthought, or a packaging hack, an Electron shell wrapped around someone else’s Mac app, two years behind in features, three behind in fixes.
+Most cross-platform email clients arrive on Linux as a port, an afterthought, or a packaging hack: a shell wrapped around someone else’s Mac app, two years behind in features, three behind in fixes.
 Epistles is not that.
 Linux was a first-class target before the project had a logo, and the desktop you already chose is the desktop this client was made for.

 Some of you have run Linux on the desktop since the 1990s, compiled your first kernel before Y2K, and have opinions about init systems that would fill a small book.
 Some of you installed Fedora last weekend, are still figuring out which terminal you like, and want a daily driver that works without a thread on a forum.
 Both of you are reading the same page on purpose.

-Epistles does not ask which camp you belong to.
-It does not assume you live in GNOME or KDE, that you prefer Wayland over X11, that you use Flatpak or distrust it, that your shell is bash or fish or something you wrote yourself.
-It assumes that you chose this operating system, and that you would like an email client that respects that choice instead of treating it as a porting tax.
+Epistles doesn’t assume you live in GNOME or KDE, that you prefer Wayland over X11, that you use Flatpak or distrust it, that your shell is bash or fish or something you wrote yourself.
+It assumes you chose this operating system and would like an email client that respects that choice instead of treating it as a porting tax.
 The veteran will recognise the care in the system integration.
 The newcomer will notice that nothing feels foreign.
-That is the same care, observed from two ends.
+Same care, observed from two ends.

-Below, in order: how the Linux build is actually built, the distros it has been tested on, how it fits with self-hosted infrastructure (Nextcloud, Radicale, your own IMAP server), and how to install it.
-After that, an honest account of what is still missing, what is rough, and what the roadmap looks like, because a Linux audience deserves a vendor that names its gaps instead of papering over them.
+In order: how the Linux build is built, the distros it’s been tested on, how it fits with self-hosted infrastructure (Nextcloud, Radicale, your own IMAP server), and how to install it.
+After that, an honest account of what’s still missing, what’s rough, and what the roadmap looks like.

 How it’s built